 Timeline.
-In the fall of 2014 following study recruitment, we obtained consent from teacher and student participants.
-In October, treatment teachers were trained to deliver the PAR intervention, students in treatment and control groups were administered five measures of mathematics knowledge: (a) easyCBM (Grade 6 fall benchmark); (b) AIMSweb M-COMP Grade 5 fall benchmark; (c) AIMSweb M-COMP Grade 6 fall benchmark; (d) ARPM Number Properties, Quantity Discrimination, and Proportional Reasoning; and (e) PAR Strand 1 pretest.
+In fall 2014, following study recruitment, we obtained consent from teacher and student participants.
+In October, treatment teachers were trained to deliver the PAR intervention, students in treatment and control groups were administered five measures of mathematics knowledge: (a) easyCBM (Grade 6 fall benchmark), (b) AIMSweb M-COMP Grade 5 fall benchmark, (c) AIMSweb M-COMP Grade 6 fall benchmark, (d) ARPM NP, Quantity Discrimination, and PR, and (e) PAR Strand 1 pretest.
 Measures administered were counterbalanced to reduce fatigue and potential practice effects.
-Make-up testing was offered in order to support assessment of students absent on the original day of testing.
+Make-up testing was offered to support assessment of students absent on the original day of testing.
 Intervention delivery began the first week of November 2014.

 At the conclusion of Strand 1, research staff administered the PAR Strand 1 mastery test and the PAR Strand 2 pretest.
-The same procedure was followed at the end of Strand 2 and the end of Strand 3 (i.e., the completed strand mastery test and the pretest for the next strand were administered).
-At the end of Strand 4 (and the end of Strand 3 for the two treatment classrooms that did not complete Strand 4), the Strand 4 mastery test was administered, along with the rest of the pretest assessment battery, including a) easyCBM (Grade 6 spring benchmark); (b) AIMSweb M-COMP Grade 5 spring benchmark; (c) AIMSweb M-COMP Grade 6 spring benchmark; and (d) ARPM Number Properties, Quantity Discrimination, and Proportional Reasoning.
-As was the case at pretest, measures administered were counterbalanced to reduce fatigue and potential practice effects and make-up testing was offered in order to support assessment of students absent on the original day of testing.
+The same procedure was followed at the end of Strand 2 and at the end of Strand 3 (i.e., the completed strand mastery test and the pretest for the next strand were administered).
+At the end of Strand 4 (and the end of Strand 3 for the two treatment classrooms that did not complete Strand 4), the Strand 4 mastery test was administered, along with the rest of the pretest assessment battery, including (a) easyCBM (Grade 6 spring benchmark), (b) AIMSweb M-COMP Grade 5 spring benchmark, (c) AIMSweb M-COMP Grade 6 spring benchmark, and (d) ARPM NP, Quantity Discrimination, and PR.
+As was the case at pretest, measures administered were counterbalanced to reduce fatigue and potential practice effects and make-up testing was offered to support assessment of students absent on the original day of testing.